Internationalization in Action

 - Part III: Globalizing the Curriculum

-- 10. Re-imagining Global Learning: Transcultural Interaction in Higher Education
+- 10. Re-imaging Global Learning: Transcultural Interaction in Higher Education (Ching-Ching Lin)

 - About the Authors